dhis2/training-docs/content/android/tg_exploreandroidapp.md

 1. Manual: The user must have a corresponding URL of the server and enter username and password.
 2. QR: The user can use a QR code instead of typing the URL but username and password must be entered manually.

+*Note:* You will see the version details on top right corner.

    ![login1](images/exploreandroid/images/login1.png)

    ![login2](images/exploreandroid/images/login2.png)

+   Note: Please add correct QR code for the instance you are using

 ### Multi-user Account